I Don't Care (Cheryl song)

-"I Don't Care" is a song recorded by English recording artist Cheryl from her fourth studio album, Only Human (2014).
+"I Don't Care" is a song recorded by English singer Cheryl from her fourth studio album, Only Human (2014).
 It was co-written by Jocke Åhlund, Bonnie McKee, John Stuart Newman and Cheryl, and was produced by Åhlund and Oliver "Oligee" Goldstein.
 The song was released on 2 November 2014 through Polydor Records as the second single from the album.
 Musically, "I Don't Care" is a pop and dance song, which features breezy synthesizers and pumping bassline and lyrically sees Cheryl taking on a dismissive attitude to former lovers and critics.

-Upon its release, "I Don't Care" received positive reviews from contemporary music critics, who praised its production and commended Cheryl's choice to departure from overproduced songs.
+Upon its release, "I Don't Care" received positive reviews from contemporary music critics, who praised its production and commended Cheryl's choice to depart from overproduced songs.
 The song was a commercial success, debuting at number one on the UK Singles Chart, giving Cheryl her fifth number-one single as a solo artist, and making her the first British female solo artist to do this, overtaking then current record sharers Geri Halliwell and Rita Ora.
 Additionally, it is the ninth number-one single of her entire career, including those from when she was part of British-Irish girl group Girls Aloud.

 An accompanying music video for "I Don't Care" was directed by past collaborator Colin Tilley in August 2014 in Málaga, Spain.
 The video depicts Cheryl on the beach, dancing on a cliff top and on a luxury boat.
 The music video was met with mixed reviews, with some calling it fearless and others calling Cheryl's attitude disappointing.
 To further promote the single, Cheryl performed it on The X Factor eleventh series' results show on 2 November 2014; the performance was questioned by fans and critics, who accused Cheryl of miming.